1. Home

 PostgreSQL TimescaleDB

-ClusterControl performs pg_dumpall against all databases together with --clean the option, which includes SQL commands to clean (drop) databases before recreating them.
+ClusterControl performs pg_dumpall against all databases (or pg_dump for individual databases) with the --clean option, which includes SQL commands to clean (drop) databases before recreating them.
 DROP commands for roles and tablespaces are added as well.
 The output will be .sql.gz extension and the file name contains the timestamp of the backup.

 pg_basebackup